jclm97/portfolio/README.md

 ### TL;DR

 * Yes, you can fork this repo.
 Give Brittany proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
-* Feel free to give me credit as well for programming this as well by linking back to [samirhassen.com](https://samirhassen.com).
+* Feel free to give me credit as well for programming this by linking back to [samirhassen.com](https://samirhassen.com).

 ## Getting Started